Increase in Flexible Packaging

 Popular In A Variety of Industries

-Film, foil, and paper materials can be used to make different types of flexible packaging and its airtight seal is great for protecting products that you want to further protect from spoiling or tampering.
+Film, foil, and paper materials make different types of flexible packaging.
+The airtight seal is great for protecting products that you want to further protect from spoiling or tampering.
 Below are just some of the most popular types of flexible packaging we’ve seen for the pharmaceutical, nutraceutical, vitamin, bath & beauty, food, and beverage industries.

 - Sachets (packets)